ua-snap/sea-ice-atlas/README.md

 ### Building the project

 *Building the project* means being able to "compile" all the source into a web app you can use and run.
-To run a development environment for the first time, the OpenLayers build process needs to run, so use: ```grunt openlayers```.
+To run a development environment for the first time, the OpenLayers build process needs to run, so use: ```grunt build```.
 Afterwards (unless you've updated OpenLayers through Bower) you can just use ```grunt```.

 Important stuff grunt is doing for us: